Quikko/Test1337/README.md

 This repository contains `augurs`, a time series framework built in Rust.
-It aims to provide some useful primitives for working with time series, as well as the main functionality: heavily optimized forecasting models based on existing R or Python implementations.
+It aims to provide some useful primitives for working with time series, as well as the main functionality: heavily optimized.

 As well as the core Rust library, augurs will provide bindings to other languages such as Python and Javascript (via WASM).